New South Wales

 Introduction

-The most common rules for New South Wales are summarised below.
+The most common exemption road rules for New South Wales are listed below.
+There are also vehicle standard exemption requirements for the legal use of seatbelt buckle covers.

 Road rules